jacksu/zeppelinhub-documentation/README.md

 ```

-* `/home/docs` : Under this directory, `extra.css`, image files for docs and all of the `.md` files are located.
+* `/home/docs` : Under this directory, css file, image files for docs and all of the `.md` files are located.
 * `/home/docs/index.md` : `index.md` file define a [Home page](http://nflabs.github.io/zeppelinhub-documentation/). ( Actually, It's a convetion name of Mkdocs. )
 * `home/site` : The build result will be saved under this directory.
-* `home/mkdocs.yml` : A configuration file.
+* `home/mkdocs.yml` : It's a config file.
 Site name, documentation list structure and etc etc are configured in this file.

-If you want to add a new file, just locate a new `.md` file under `/docs` and add this file information to the `[mkdocs.yml](https://github.com/NFLabs/zeppelinhub-documentation/blob/master/mkdocs.yml)`.
+If you want to add a new file, just locate a new `.md` file under `/docs` and add this file information to the <code>[mkdocs.yml](https://github.com/NFLabs/zeppelinhub-documentation/blob/master/mkdocs.yml)</code>.

-## 4. Serving and building the site
+## 4. Build and deploy the site

 MkDocs comes with a built-in webserver that lets you preview your documentation as you work on it.
 Start the webserver by making sure you are in the same directory as the `mkdocs.yml` config file, and then running the mkdocs serve command: